 There’s a massive opportunity for freelancers to take their work to another level.
 It’s no longer news that the business and tech world depend on the services of freelancers.
 According to Upwork, most of the skilled professionals are freelancers.

-However, as a freelancer, there are certain things you must put in place to ensure you take advantage of the potentials in design systems.
+However, as a freelancer, there are certain things you must put in place to ensure you take advantage of the potential in design systems.

 Here are a few of them.